Mukilteo in Snohomish County, Washington — The American West (Northwest)

 Erected by City of Mukilteo.

 Location.
-47° 56.896′ N, 122° 18.369′ W. Marker is in Mukilteo, Washington, in Snohomish County.
-Marker is on Front Street.
+47° 56.895′ N, 122° 18.369′ W. Marker is in Mukilteo, Washington, in Snohomish County.
+Marker is on Front Street, on the right when traveling around the traffic circle.
+Marker is at Mukilteo Lighthouse Park, south of the lighthouse.
 Touch for map.
-This marker is located at Mukilteo Lighthouse Park.
-Marker is at or near this postal address: 610 Front Street, Mukilteo WA 98275, United States of America.
+Marker is at or near this postal address: 609 Front Street, Mukilteo WA 98275, United States of America.
+Touch for directions.